Keibert Ruiz Player Props: Nationals vs. Padres

 Padres Pitching Rankings

-- The 8.6 strikeouts per nine innings compiled by the Padres pitching staff ranks 17th in the league.
+- The 8.5 strikeouts per nine innings put together by the Padres pitching staff ranks 20th in the league.

-- The Padres' 3.95 team ERA ranks 11th among all MLB pitching staffs.
+- The Padres have a 3.96 team ERA that ranks 10th among all MLB pitching staffs.

-- The Padres rank 13th in baseball in home runs surrendered (55 total, 1.1 per game).
+- The Padres rank 12th in baseball in home runs allowed (55 total, 1.1 per game).

-- Weathers (1-2 with a 3.42 ERA and 14 strikeouts in 23 2/3 innings pitched) makes the start for the Padres, his fifth of the season.
+- Snell (1-6) gets the starting nod for the Padres in his 10th start of the season.
+He has a 5.60 ERA in 45 2/3 innings pitched, with 48 strikeouts.

-- In his most recent outing on Sunday, May 14 against the Los Angeles Dodgers, the lefty went 5 2/3 innings, giving up four earned runs while surrendering three hits.
+- The lefty last appeared on Saturday against the Boston Red Sox, when he went four innings, allowing six earned runs while giving up five hits.

-- The 23-year-old has an ERA of 3.42, with 5.3 strikeouts per nine innings, in six games this season.
-Opposing hitters have a .222 batting average against him.
+- In nine games this season, the 30-year-old has an ERA of 5.60, with 9.6 strikeouts per nine innings.
+Opponents are batting .247 against him.

 © 2023 Data Skrive.
 All rights reserved.